EmmaRaine/PracticalPortfolio/README.md

 * places the agents at a random starting point within the environment
 * randomly moves the sheep around the environment using control-flow statements
 * makes the sheep move faster when they have more energy (greater amount of food in their stores)
-* makes the sheep eat the environment to increase their food stores
+* makes the sheep eat the environment to increase food stores
 * makes the sheep full when they have a certain amount of food stores
 * makes the sheep share food stores depending on their distance to nearby sheep in a given neighbourhood size (defined in the final model)